Research shows a lack of sleep can put people off wanting to hang out with us, leaving us feeling lonely and isolated as a result1.

-If you’re reading this you might be trying to calculate how many hours of shut-eye you got in last night, and if you’re like 7.4 million other Australians, you may be feeling the effects of sleep deprivation.
+If you’re reading this you might be trying to calculate how many hours of shut-eye you got in last night, and if you’re like 7.4 million Australians whose total is under eight2, you may be feeling the effects of sleep deprivation.

 Consequences of poor sleep

-So, how can you give yourself the best chance of consistently getting a decent rest in?
+So, how can you ensure you’re consistently getting a decent rest in?

 Switch off – mentally and digitally

 Also, think about the content you’re consuming before bed.
-Videos are thought to stimulate the brain, and studies show even relaxing activities like reading can disrupt sleep patterns if done on certain screens, due to the blue light exposure.
+Videos can stimulate the brain no end, and even relaxing activities like reading can disrupt sleep patterns if done on a screen.

 Establish good sleep hygiene